rebelot/terminal.nvim/README.md

 Get the terminal object displayed in the current window.

+#### move()

+`move(index, layout)`

+Change the layout of the selected terminal, permanently.

 ---

 ## Keymaps

-Keymaps can be set up using the API defined in `terminal.mappings.` When called with parameters, each keymap API function returns a pre-loaded function with given parameters.
+Keymaps can be set up using the API defined in `terminal.mappings.` When called with arguments, each keymap API function returns a pre-loaded function with given arguments.
 Otherwise, the corresponding terminal function will be called with default arguments.
+All keymap functions support a count by default, so that, for instance, `2<leader>to` will toggle the terminal with index #2.

 ##### Example mappings